SiJiL82/quarantine/README.md

 * [Balsamiq](https://balsamiq.com/) was used to create the project's wireframes

 * [Bootstrap](https://getbootstrap.com/) was used to create the layout and provide some styling

+* [Bootwatch](https://bootswatch.com//) was used to change color palete provided by bootstrap

 * [Fontawesome](https://fontawesome.com/)